Schedule Extract Refreshes as You Publish a Workbook

-If extracts are from cloud data (for example, Google Analytics or Salesforce), schedules run and are managed on Tableau Online.
+If extracts are from cloud data (for example, Google Analytics or Salesforce), schedules run and are managed on Tableau Cloud.

 If extracts are from on-premises or web data connector (WDC) data, you set up and manage refresh schedules using Tableau Bridge.